sylvain-girard/Slave2theAlgo2020/week07/readme.md

 ## weekly research

 This week I was focused on trying to find ways of creating the visuals that I wanted in my project, or at least somethhing that looked similar that I could look through the code and get an idea.
-I started on Open Processing and found a couple of great examples for the 'blobs' in the centre of my sketch, one by [Sayama](https://www.openprocessing.org/sketch/816453), and one by [Roni Kaufman](https://www.openprocessing.org/sketch/839679), who both seem to be have an abundance of various projects on the site.
+I started on Open Processing site and found a couple of great examples for the 'blobs' in the centre of my sketch, one by [Sayama](https://www.openprocessing.org/sketch/816453), and one by [Roni Kaufman](https://www.openprocessing.org/sketch/839679), who both seem to be have an abundance of various projects on the site.

 Sayama - 191227